firben-sass/compweb/content/text-analysis.md

 <img src="/images/comm410.png" width="700" />

 Based on the word cloud, it's difficult to determine a specific genre of music that it might be referring to.
-The mention of a band called "twentyone pilots" and their albums "Vessel" and "Blurryface" suggest that the genre might be alternative or pop rock.
+The mention of a band called "Twenty One Pilots" and their albums "Vessel" and "Blurryface" suggest that the genre might be alternative or pop rock.
 The words "meaning" and "opinions" also suggest that the music may have a deeper or more introspective lyrical content.
 Overall, it seems to be referencing modern music that may have a strong online presence and fanbase.

 # Community 42